How lenders value collateral

 Pros and cons of collateral loans

-Using collateral to secure a loan may help you snag a lower interest rate and make the loan easier to qualify for.
+Using collateral to secure a loan may help you snag a lower interest rate and make it easier to qualify for the loan.
 However, the drawback is that if you don’t make timely payments, the lender may seize the asset and sell it to repay the loan.

 Benefits and drawbacks of collateral loans